 The 6 Biggest Challenges of Localization

-After over a decade of helping companies go global, we’ve been able to identify the most common challenges that companies of sizes and stages run into when localizing.
+After over a decade of helping companies of all sizes go global and providing a best-in-class SaaS translation platform, we’ve been able to identify the most common challenges that companies of sizes and stages run into when localizing.
 Here are the six biggest challenges of localization and translation management, and how to overcome them.